duydeja-vu/Hash-Table-Implementation/README.md

 # Hash-Table-Implementation
-Use hash data structure for optimal searching.
+Use Hash-Table data structure for optimal searching.